Still kinda wishes he could hang out with Twilight Sparkle.

-“Ah said Ah’m a mite tired of endin’ up in a heap today,” Applejack replied, scooping her hat up and working to correct its crumpled form as Twilight helped up a woozy Fluttershy.
-Twilight marveled at how light she was, and wondered what it would feel like to have hollow bones like a pegasus.
+“I said I’m a mite tired of endin’ up in a heap today,” Applejack replied, scooping her hat up and working to correct its crumpled form.

 “Oh, thank you so much!”
-Fluttershy said, smiling.
+Fluttershy blew her mane out of her eyes and smiled.
 “Now I can finally go inside and tell Angel that I visited a bush today.”

-“Twilight,” Pinkie cried out, stomping a hoof, “we aren’t going through the door!
+Pinkie stomped a hoof.
+“Twilight!
+Nopony’s going through the door!
 Something special is going to come out of it, and it can’t do it with you in the way making funny faces!”

 “Wait for us!” cried Applejack, charging after her.
 Grabbing the door, Twilight ran after them, with Pinkie bouncing alongside.

 As Twilight rounded the last turn on the path toward the river, she gasped and skidded to a stop.
-At the nearby river, Fluttershy was harassing what appeared to be a small dragon while Applejack ran back and forth along the shore, kicking whatever rocks she could find at the creature.
+At the nearby river, Fluttershy circled what appeared to be a small dragon while Applejack ran back and forth along the shore, kicking whatever rocks she could find at the creature.
 Nearby, several ducks were flying about in agitation, quacking loudly.
-Twilight winced as the sunlight glinted off of the beast’s scaly talons.
+Twilight winced at the sunlight glinting off of the beast’s scaly talons.
 They looked strong and lethal, and at the moment they were tightly closed over several eggs.
 The creature tracked Fluttershy on her next pass, and Twilight screamed as her friend narrowly dodged its scorpion-like tail.

 “You brute!”
 Fluttershy yelled, searching for an opening.
 “You are not taking those eggs!”
 With a large gulp, she accelerated rapidly toward the razor-sharp talons.
 Twilight covered her mouth with her hooves to stifle a scream.
 She could see tears of fright streaming behind Fluttershy as she looked for an opening, but the pegasus’ face was resolute.
 Twilight knew her friend would protect the woodland creatures with her life, if necessary.